kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 Kubescape automatically detects these secrets and uses them to access the registries defined under the `registry` field.

+???
+"Insecure registry access"
+    Additional options can be specified in the secret to customize registry access, such as skipping TLS certificate verification or insecure registry access.

+    - `skipTLSverify`: Set to `true` if you want to skip TLS certificate verification.

+    - `http`: Set to `true` if your registry should be accessed by using HTTP instead of HTTPS.

+    For example:
+    ```yaml
+    kind: Secret
+    apiVersion: v1
+    metadata:
+      name: kubescape-registry-scan-insecure-registry-secret
+      namespace: kubescape
+    type: Opaque
+    stringData:
+      registriesAuth: |
+        [
+          {
+            "registry": "registry.example.io",
+            "username": "<username/clientID>",
+            "password": "<password/secret>",
+            "auth_method": "credentials",
+            "skipTLSverify": true,
+            "http": true
+          }
+        ]
+    ```

 ### Air-gapped installation support

 It is possible to get image vulnerability results in an air-gapped mode, where you don't have access to download the Grype database.